 Visit more festival gardens, including Cairnhill and Gravetye before bidding farewell to Taranaki.
 Travel on to Wellington.
 Take in views of the landscape, as you pass pine forests and redwoods, as well as a selection of native vegetation.
 Travel through the coastal town of Hawera before arriving in New Zealand’s capital, Wellington.

 Today you’ll enjoy one of the world’s most scenic voyages as the Interislander ferry traverses Cook Strait, past the breathtaking landscapes of Marlborough and Queen Charlotte Sounds.
 Weave through unspoilt islands and admire stunning coastlines punctuated by a series of tiny coves as we approach the South Island and the town of Picton.
-After a short drive, we visit Longfield garden, where we will enjoy lunch.
-Afterwards explore the renowned cottage-style Hortensia House with its Monet-inspired hydrangea garden.
+After a short drive, we visit the grand formal garden of Longfield, whose grounds feature statues, fountains, and Corinthian columns inspired by Tivoli.
+Brick walls and hornbeam hedges create many garden rooms, showcasing their old-fashioned roses, citrus, lavender and olives, alongside an English orangery.
+This evening, relax and unwind with a dinner in the heart of the Marlborough vineyards.

 Today you will experience the beauty of the Marlborough region.
-We will visit a delightful private garden before arriving at Winterhome, perched high above the Pacific Ocean.
+Explore the renowned cottage-style Hortensia House with its Monet-inspired hydrangea garden.
 The property features nearly 10 acres of structured formal garden and park-like grounds.
-We end our day with a visit to Welton House Garden for a guided tour and a glass of wine.
+We also visit another of Marlborough's private gardens before ending our day at Welton House Garden for a guided tour and a glass of wine.

 Our day has us departing Marlborough as we visit Flaxmere Garden, located at the foothills of Lake Sumner Forest Park.
-Flaxmere prides itself on being awarded a Garden of National Significance by the New Zealand Garden Trust, which is affiliated with the Royal Institute of Horticulture.
+Flaxmere prides itself on having been awarded a Garden of National Significance by the New Zealand Garden Trust, which is affiliated with the Royal Institute of Horticulture.
 Enjoy lunch here before we continue to Christchurch in the afternoon.

 Enjoy a free day in Christchurch to relax or explore on your own.

 Traverse the Canterbury Plains today and admire the stunning alpine scenery of rugged mountain peaks.
-Travel via Ashburton, Timaru and Oamaru to Dunedin, stopping along the way for a visit at the garden of Alan Trott, which is recognised as a Garden of International Significance and has been awarded six stars by the New Zealand Gardens Trust.
-Stop briefly at Oamaru Public Garden, one of New Zealand’s oldest gardens, which has a five star ‘Garden of Significance’ rating.
+Travel via Ashburton, Timaru and Oamaru to Dunedin, stopping along the way at Trott’s Garden, whose acclaimed grounds blend elegant woodland and formal design, with highlights including intricate knot gardens, tranquil pools, and magnificent trees underplanted with rhododendrons and perennials.
+Stop briefly at Oamaru Public Garden, one of New Zealand’s oldest gardens, which has a five-star ‘Garden of Significance’ rating.
 Later arrive in the city of Dunedin, which features the best collection of Edwardian and Victorian architecture in the Southern Hemisphere.

-Visit Dunedin Botanic Gardens, New Zealand’s oldest botanical garden with over 6,800 plant species.
+Visit Dunedin Botanic Garden, New Zealand’s oldest botanical garden with over 6,800 plant species.
 Travel to the Otago Peninsula, home to an array of wildlife, including the little blue penguin, northern royal albatross and New Zealand fur seals.
 During our time on the peninsula, we call in on Glenfalloch Woodland Garden, whose rhododendrons and azaleas contrast with its native ferns and indigenous trees.
 Enjoy a delicious lunch at Larnach Castle, which dates back to 1871 and is set within a magnificent private garden.

 Enjoy nature’s garden at its finest as you explore Mirror Lake, Homer Tunnel and The Chasm, then board a spectacular cruise along Milford Sound.
 New Zealand’s most stunning natural attraction, Milford Sound comprises dramatic mountain peaks, reflective waters and steep forest-clad cliffs.
 Later, arrive in the picturesque city of Queenstown, set on the shores of Lake Wakatipu.